 *Eligible if low-density lipoprotein (LDL) ≥ 4.1 mmol/L, or high-density lipoprotein (HDL) <1.0 mmol/L for men or HDL<1.3 mmol/L for women, or fasting (where possible) triglycerides ≥1.7 mmol/L

-As mentioned previously, tirzepatide (Mounjaro®) is licensed by the MHRA for those with a BMI of 27+ (who have at least one weight-related co-morbidity).
-Data from Northern Ireland shows that around two-thirds (64%) of adults were overweight (37%) or obese (28%)4 and so if the MHRA licensing was adopted in Northern Ireland the numbers eligible for this service could be substantial.
-NICE estimates that the most cost-effective approach for NHS resources would include an initial BMI of at least 35 kg/m2 and at least 1 weight-related comorbidity.
-Although NHS England commissioning guidance has started targeting patients with a BMI of 40 kg/m2 or greater and four weight-related co-morbidities in the first phase of their roll out in primary care, for the purposes of a pilot study this could be restrictive and may not produce a sample that reflects the entire group of patients that would likely be eligible for treatment in a future service.
-Therefore, it is proposed that this pilot should focus on those with a BMI of 35 kg/m2 and at least one weight related comorbidity which is in line with current NICE guidance.
-As this would be a pilot will have restricted numbers of patients (n=200), this was deemed appropriate.
-Restricting the pilot to patients with a higher BMI of 40 kg/m2 or greater and four co-morbidities may result in a sample that is less representative and therefore would be a limitation of the pilot study.
-It is also proposed that patients with diabetes would be excluded from this pilot as they may already be eligible for treatment as part of their diabetes care provided by the NHS.

-The pilot service will include the provision of the NICE-approved AOM Tirzepatide (Mounjaro®) including the initial assessment, counselling, follow-up and ongoing monitoring.
-In addition, community pharmacists will provide wraparound care including lifestyle, diet and exercise advice, as well as guidance and behaviour change strategies, to support patients with lifestyle behavioural change.
+The pilot will include the provision of the NICE-approved AOM Tirzepatide (Mounjaro®) including the initial assessment, counselling, follow-up and ongoing monitoring.
+In addition, community pharmacists will provide wrap-around care on lifestyle, diet and exercise advice, as well as guidance and behaviour change strategies, to support patients with lifestyle behavioural change.

-The goal of the service is that patients achieve a weight loss of at least 10% of initial bodyweight within 12 months to ultimately improve health outcomes and slow or stop the progression of weight-related co-morbidities.
+The primary outcome of the service is that patients achieve a weight loss of at least 10% of initial bodyweight within 12 months to ultimately improve health outcomes and slow or stop the progression of weight-related co-morbidities.

 Aims and Objectives